FSA urges consumers to act on PPI mis-selling

 That figure is expected to rise as banks strive to put what has become one of the industry's biggest mis-selling scandals behind them.

-Lloyd's Banking Group, Britain's biggest retail lender, last year took a 3.2 billion pound charge to cover PPI-related compensation.
+Lloyd's Banking Group (LLOY.L), Britain's biggest retail lender, last year took a 3.2 billion pound charge to cover PPI-related compensation.

 Many PPI policies, typically taken out alongside a personal loan, were inappropriately sold to self-employed or unemployed people, who would not have been eligible to claim.